405th AFSB’s battalion ‘South of the Alps’ changes command

 |0

-This work, 405th AFSB’s battalion ‘South of the Alps’ changes command [Image 4 of 4], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 405th AFSB’s battalion ‘South of the Alps’ changes command, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT